maolro/raldamain/en/rules/ranks/Weapons/polearms.md

 <u>Protect allies:</u> The long reach of your weapon helps you protect nearby allies from attacks.
 Whenever an ally within reach of your weapon is attacked as a reaction you can add your polearm rank to all defensive rolls that ally makes.
 While you can protect nearby allies with your weapon, its long reach poses a hindrance when defending yourself against adjacent enemies which will gain advantage against you if you parry with a polearm weapon.

 <u>Brace:</u> You can spend a move action to brace yourself against an upcoming charge.
 If you have braced your weapon you can do an opportunity attack against a creature that passes through a square in reach of your weapon at any moment of the round.
 This attack will deal +1d6 damage and on a hit the target must stop its movement immediately.
+The bonuses from this ability will cease if you lose focus.

 ## Rank II